WRITER

 Sociology Between the Gaps 5(1):1-7.
 (2020)

-(R&R) in Who Belongs: Institutional Betrayal in Higher Education, eds.
+“Mapping Place and Constructing Space: How Black Students Find (or not) Belonging at a PWI,” in Who Belongs: Institutional Betrayal in Higher Education, eds.
 Rebecca Martinez and Monica J. Casper.
 Tucson: University of Arizona Press.

 Bylines

 A new bill in Congress would end ‘legacy’ college preferences.
-Here’s why that matters.
+Here’s why that matters

 The Washington Post, February 2022

-Forthcoming bOOK: Black Women, Ivory Tower
+NEW bOOK: Black Women, Ivory Tower